kago1988/precision-recall-explained/README.md

 A system with high recall might give you a lot of duds, but it also returns most of the good items.**
 All in all, our predictor is really good for this test data-set.

 But as we all know, our test data-set is a bit biased.
-Precision and Recall can also help us find bias in the data-set.
-Consider the following calculation:
+To show this in formulas: Consider the following calculation:
 We can calculate the "balanced accuracy"
 ```
 (SEN + SPE) / 2